 Emphasis may come to be placed on either one or on several problem areas.
 For instance, the emphasis may lay on regaining stability or regaining control over the complaints (so-called ‘stabilisation’).
 If possible, efforts will be made to help you work through the traumatic experiences.
-Foundation Centrum ’45 has customized forms of treatment on offer for the purpose.
+ARQ Centrum’45 has customized forms of treatment on offer for the purpose.
 These include EMDR, NET, BEPP or exposure / cognitive behavioural therapy (CBT).

 Quite often, there are also other psychological problems that require treatment, such as depressive complaints, anxiety complaints, problems related to substance abuse, problems in one’s personal functioning or physical complaints.
 These can sometimes be treated at Centrum ’45; sometimes they need to be tackled elsewhere.
 Psychotrauma may lead to partner relationship problems or family problems.
 Centrum ’45 has a number of specialist treatment programmes in place for these.

 Aim of the treatments is for the complaints to decrease and for the patient to be able to give the traumatic experiences and their consequences their proper place in his or her daily routine.

 The most common forms of treatment are:

 - Non-verbal therapy;